autarctechelias/Joulie-16-LCD/README.md

 * The Pi should boot within ~2 minutes
 * You should now see the battery status on the LCD
 * Now you can open up a browser and go to (http://autarctech-bms/) to view the web interface.
+* If you are directly connected to the BMS then call up this address: http://10.214.161.1
 * Debugging via SSH:
   - Username: root
   - Password: AutarcTech